Melnee/AlgorithmFun/README.md

 # AlgorithmFun
-Algorithms in Python for Fun
+Algorithms in Javascript for Fun